-Enhance your systemic abilities to work with families, peers and organisations
+Develop and extend your systemic supervision skills to work with families, teams, work groups and organisations

 This well-established course in systemic supervision will equip you to enhance systemic abilities at all levels in the workforce through work with families, other professionals, work groups and organisations.

 A focus on supervision as a step into leadership will extend and apply your systemic skills in supervision, consultation, and training.
 On completion you will be eligible for accreditation as a qualified supervisor with the Association for Family Therapy (AFT).

 Please note: you may see the M21 course also referred to as SYTCTP001 in communications from our application system.